VolkanSah/Multi-LLM-API-Gateway/README.md

 ## Security Design

-- API keys live in HF Secrets / `.env` — never in `.pyfun`, never in code
+- API keys live in Secrets / `.env` — never in `.pyfun`, never in code
 - `list_active_tools` returns key **names** only — never values
 - `db_query` is SELECT-only, enforced at application level (not just docs)
 - `app/*` has zero import access to `fundaments/` internals